fivesixty/neo4clj/README.md

 ## Installation

-Still under rapid development, so has not been added to clojars just yet.
+Still under rapid development, so has not been added to Clojars just yet.

 ## Nodes and index